bajra03/laradmin/README.md

 This is simple integration of Laravel 5.8 with SB Admin 2 Template.

-Just clone this project and run the project with "php artisan serve"
+Just clone this project and run the project with "php artisan serve" and access yourlocalhostproject/admin to access the admin panel